Translations

 The Eastern Band of Cherokee Indians, a sovereign nation, may petition the federal government to restore the original Cherokee name Kuwahi to Clingman's Dome.
 I heard this the other day on a local television news station.
 An online source is “Eastern Band of Cherokee Indians may ask feds to restore name 'Kuwahi' to Clingmans Dome,” WBIR, by WBIR Staff, published 7/8/2022.
 The Tribal Council considers the petition today (7/14/2022).

-Kuwahi means mulberry place in English.
+Kuwahi” means “mulberry place” in English.
 Kuwahi has historical significance to the Cherokee people.
-The Cherokee people, as a larger nation, had lived in the land for centuries.
-The Eastern Band of Cherokees, as a much smaller nation, still lives there.
+The large Cherokee nation lived in the land for centuries.
+The Eastern Band of Cherokees, a smaller nation, still lives there.

-The federal government forced the native Cherokee people off their land, during the Trail of Tears (1830 - 1850).
-My bookshelf includes the book Trail of Tears: The Rise and Fall of the Cherokee Nation, by John Ehle (12/13/1925 - 3/24/2018), published in 1988.
+The federal government forced the native Cherokee people off their land during the Trail of Tears (1830-1850).
+My bookshelf includes the book Trail of Tears: The Rise and Fall of the Cherokee Nation, by John Ehle (12/13/1925-3/24/2018), published 1988.
 Years ago, I bought and read the book.
-As an understatement, the moral failure of this once great nation to the Cherokee people is profoundly sad.
+As an understatement, the moral failure of this once-great nation toward the Cherokee people is profoundly sad.
 The ideal principal in the Pledge of Allegiance of “liberty and justice for all” failed the Cherokee nation.
 Settlers took over their land for about a hundred years.

 Of course, the federal government has owned the Great Smoky Mountains National Park for almost a hundred years.
 In 1934, the United States Congress chartered the park.
 President Franklin D. Roosevelt dedicated the park in 1940.
-The Great Smoky Mountains National Park started during the Great Depression.
-The socialistic New Deal was underway.
+The Great Smoky Mountains National Park started during the Great Depression when the socialistic New Deal was underway.

 The creation of the park forced the settlers, whose ancestors had taken the land from the Cherokee, off their land.
 The “greater good” paid those folks a little money, even if they didn't want to sell, to get them off their land.
 This was another moral failure in American history, from the standpoint of “liberty and justice for all.”

 The land has changed hands three times: from the Cherokee to the settlers and to the federal government.
-In the current “woke” (whatever that is) culture, names are changing, monuments are coming down, and history is being rewritten.
+In the current “woke” (whatever it is) culture, names are changing, monuments are coming down, and history is being rewritten.
 I understand why the Eastern Band of Cherokee wants to rename Clingman's Dome to Kuwahi.
-See the next section.
+Please see the next section.

 Thomas Clingman

 The article “Thomas Clingman (1812 – 1897),” North Carolina History Project, by Jonathan Martin, undated, chronicles the life of Thomas Clingman, after whom Clingman's Dome was named.
-(That's why Clingman's is correct, not Clingmans.)
-Thomas Clingman was a Democrat, who served in the United States Senate from 1858 until 1861.
+(That is why “Clingman's” is correct, not “Clingmans.”)
+Thomas Clingman, a Democrat, served in the United States Senate from 1858 to 1861.
 In error, he thought that one man could own another (slavery).
-In the Confederate Army, he held the rank of colonel, during the War Between the States.
+He held the Confederate Army rank of colonel during the War Between the States.

-I had never known the story behind the naming of Clingman's Dome mountain, until I learned, a few days ago, that the Eastern Band of Cherokee wants to rename Clingman's Dome to Kuwahi.
+I had never known the story behind the naming of Clingman's Dome mountain until I learned, a few days ago, that the Eastern Band of Cherokee wants to rename Clingman's Dome Kuwahi.
 Again, I understand why they want to rename their ancestral mountain.

-I decided to find out how Knox County, Tennessee, got its name, along with the city of Knoxville.
-This section is what I learned.
+I decided to find out how Knoxville and Knox County, Tennessee, were named.
+This section is about what I learned.

 "Fun Facts About Knoxville," City of Knoxville, includes the following: